Issues and Record

-- monitoring and calculating ridership data on the new service and coordinating joint communications from area mayors to state transportation officials seeking additional rail service between Greenfield and Springfield.
+- coordinating joint communications from area mayors to state transportation officials seeking additional rail service between Greenfield and Springfield.

 - working with the Pioneer Valley Planning Commission (PVPC) and Franklin Regional Council of Governments (FRCOG) to develop a pilot project for additional north-south trains to test rider demand and expand daily trips to Northampton.

 David announced in June of 2017 that the City of Northampton had permanently protected the 117-acre Burt's Bog conservation area.
 In doing so, the city not only preserved one of its most unique and sensitive habitat areas it reached an historic milestone: 25% of our city is now permanently protected open space.
 David is proud of his administration's work to carry out our values as a sustainable city by ensuring that our city's most valuable conservation, recreation, agriculture, and forest lands are enjoyed by future generations.

 As Mayor, David has worked to preserve our city's open space by: